 A series of simple and elegant experiments were the solution to a problem that has been plaguing condensed matter physicists for the past 20 years.

-Their groundbreaking work was published in the prestigious scientific journal, Science, this week.
+Their groundbreaking work was published in the prestigious scientific journal, Science.

-Glass is much more than the material in bottles and windows.
-In fact, any solid without an ordered, crystalline structure is considered a glassy material, so metals, small molecules, and polymers can all be made into glassy materials.
+Glasses are much more than the silicon-based materials in bottles and windows.
+In fact, any solid without an ordered, crystalline structure is considered a glassy material.
+Metals, small molecules, and polymers can all be made into glassy materials.

-In a series of experiments, Forrest and colleagues started with very thin slices of polystyrene stacked to create tiny staircase-like steps about 100-nanometres high – less than 0.001 per cent the thickness of a human hair.
-They then measured these steps as they became shorter, wider and less defined over time.
+In this series of experiments, Forrest and colleagues started with very thin slices of the glassy polymer polystyrene stacked to create tiny staircase-like steps about 90-nanometres high, and then they measured these steps as they became shorter, wider and less defined over time.

 The simple 2-dimensional profile of this surface step allowed the physicists to numerically model the changes to the surface’s geometry above and below the glass transition temperature.